hammaadworks/yumyum/docs/archived_sprints/sprint-1-initial/prd.md

         2. If the `status` tab has content, the vendor logo displays the gradient ring.
         3. Clicking the logo opens a full-screen story viewer.
         4. The viewer logic must validate each status item.
 Empty or whitespace-only entries are **ignored**.
-        5. An item is identified as **Media** if it's a valid URL pointing to a cloudinary media file.
+        5. An item is identified as **Media** if it's a valid URL pointing to a imagekit media file.
         6. Any item not identified as Media is treated as **Text**.
         7.  **Edge Case (Broken Media):** If a media URL fails to load, the story viewer must gracefully skip to the next item after a 2-second timeout, not show a broken icon.
         8.  **Edge Case (Long Text):** Text content should automatically scale down to fit the screen.
 Excessively long text is truncated with an ellipsis (...).